Skip to main content

 N3C Logo

-The NCATS National COVID Cohort Collaborative (N3C) Data Enclave represents one of the largest, most secure clinical data resources for accelerating research on COVID-19.
-It also includes a powerful analytics platform and tool set for online discovery, visualization and collaboration.
-The Data Set and Analytical capacity of the N3C Data Enclave will continue to grow and improve over time.
+The N3C enclaves provide a powerful analytics platform and tool set for online discovery, visualization and collaboration.
+The Data Set and Analytical capacity of the N3C Data Enclaves will continue to grow and improve over time.

-The University of Utah and its Researchers through the Institutional Data Use Agreement (DUA) with the National Center for Advancing Translational Sciences (NCATS) can access data from The NCATS National COVID Cohort Collaboration(N3C).
+The University of Utah and its Researchers can access the N3C Clinical enclaves through an Institutional Data Use Agreement (DUA) with the National Center for Advancing Translational Sciences (NCATS).
 Click here for a list of institutions authorized by the NCATS.

 N3C Domain Teams

-N3C is a collaborative effort, Researchers would work within Domain Teams.
-Domain Teams enable researchers with shared interests analyze data within the N3C Data Enclave and collaborate more efficiently in a team science environment.
+N3C is a collaborative effort, researchers would work within Domain Teams.
+Domain Teams enable researchers with shared interests to analyze data within the N3C Data Enclaves and collaborate more efficiently in a team science environment.
 N3C encourages researchers of all levels to join a Domain Team that represents their interests, or to suggest new clinical areas to explore.
-To belong to a Domain Team, Researchers must be part of University of Utah Institutional Review Board (IRB).
+To belong to a Domain Team, Researchers must be part of a University of Utah Institutional Review Board (IRB) approved project.

-For Help on how to be part University of Utah’s IRB, finding a Domain Team, what to do if no Domain Team aligns with your interest and every other N3C related questions contact:
+For help on finding a Domain Team, or what to do if no Domain Team aligns with your interest and every other N3C related questions, contact:

 bmic@ctsi.utah.edu